 Tips for Chewy Pumpkin Sugar Cookies

-Below are some general tips to keep in mind when baking these simple sugar cookies and any recipe, really:
+Below are some general tips to keep in mind when baking these adorable pumpkin sugar cookies and any recipe, really:

 - Periodically check the freshness of your leavening agents.
 Mix a pinch of baking powder with hot water to see if it reacts.
 For baking soda, you can mix a pinch of it with a few drops of something acidic, like vinegar or lemon juice.
 If your leavening agents have no reaction (i.e. you see no fizzing or bubbling), it means they also won't help your ingredients rise during the baking process.